Frequently Asked Questions

 Studies show masks can stop us from passing on the coronavirus – one study in Beijing found that masks were 79 percent effective in preventing transmission within a home, for example.
 Masking in high transmission areas or enclosed spaces can help stop us from spreading the disease to vulnerable people.

-Do kids need to wear masks at school this fall?
+Do kids need to wear masks at school?

-Wearing masks in school helps protect immunocompromised students or students too young to be vaccinated (only about 30 percent of students 12-17 were vaccinated as of July 2021).
+Wearing masks in school helps protect immunocompromised students or students too young to be vaccinated.
 In light of information on the contagiousness of the Delta variant, masks will also help slow the spread of COVID-19.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images and information, contained on or available through this website is for general information purposes only.
 No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals on any matter relating to their health and well-being.
 The Cura Foundation makes no representation and assumes no responsibility for the accuracy of information contained on or available through this website, and such information is subject to change without notice.
 You are encouraged to confirm any information obtained from or through this website with other sources and review all information regarding any medical condition or treatment with your physician.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.